-WHAT SHOULD YOU DO?
+WHAT DO YOU DO?

-- If the pathogen has a MIC of 0.25 μg/mL (susceptible), then a middosing interval concentration of 1 μg/mL is required and this could be achieved with a 1 g IV dose every 8 hours. - If the MIC is 4 μg/mL (intermediately-susceptible), then a trough concentration of 4 μg/mL is required, which would indicate a 2 g IV meropenem dose every 6 hours.
-If a 3-hour infusion is used rather than a 30-min short infusion, a dose of 2 g every 8 hours is sufficient to achieve the target exposure in this patient.
-If a continuous infusion is used rather than an intermittent infusion, a dose of 2 g given as an 8-hour infusion every 8 hours (equivalent to 6 g per day continuous infusion 250 mg/hour infusion rate) would give a steady-state concentration of 9 μg/mL.
+- If the pathogen has a MIC of 0.25 μg/mL (susceptible), then a mid-dosing interval concentration of 1 μg/mL is required and this could be achieved with a 1 g IV dose every 8 hours. - If the MIC is 4 μg/mL (intermediately-susceptible), then a mid-dosing interval concentration of 16 μg/mL is required which would require a 2 g IV meropenem dose every 6 hours.
+If a 3-hour infusion is used rather than a 30-min short infusion, a dose of 1 g every 8 hours is sufficient to achieve the target exposure in this patient.

-In this case example, dose optimization of meropenem can be used to achieve the target concentration: MIC ratio using three different dose adjustments because meropenem is a time-dependent antimicrobial (Figure 14):
+In this case example, dose optimization of meropenem can be used to achieve the target concentration: MIC ratio using three different dose adjustments because meropenem is a time-dependent antimicrobial:

-- higher dosing (1 g increased to 2 g), - more frequent dosing (8-hourly to 6-hourly dosing), - prolonged infusion (30 minute infusion changed to 3-hour infusion).
+- higher dosing (1 g increased to 2 g), - more frequent dosing (8-hourly to 6-hourly dosing), - prolonged infusion (30 minute infusion changed to 3-hour infusion),